cyphermonk21/privacy-zine/README.md

 3. Submit a Pull Request
 4. See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines

+## Remix This
+Feel free to fork this project and adapt it for your community!
+We'd love to see:
+- Translations
+- Region-specific tool recommendations
+- Different languages / cultural contexts
+- Alternative designs/layouts

 ### For Translators
 See [Translation Guide](docs/TRANSLATION_GUIDE.md) — no design skills needed for text-only translations.